WordPress Performance 2024

 The following tests show the performance of the JoeWP website

 The loading speed of a website is extremely important.
-The full display of the website should be less than 2 seconds.
-With loading times of more than 3 seconds, you lose customers who usually don’t come back.
-Especially for websites of companies and companies as well as shops, the loading time of the website is crucial for business success.
-With the right technology and programming as well as especially optimization for speed (PageSpeed optimization), the website will have the desired success.
+The full display of the website should be under 2 seconds.
+With loading times of more than 3 seconds you lose customers who usually don’t come back.
+Especially for websites of companies and companies as well as shops the loading time of the website is crucial for the business success.
+With the right technology and programming as well as especially the optimization on speed (PageSpeed optimization) the website will have the desired success.

 Pingdom Website Speed Test

-The Pingdom test provides an effective overview of the performance of your own website with results on the degree of optimization and loading speed.
-Tip: run the test 2 to 3 times in quick succession, as the first result is output without caching.
+The Pingdom test provides an effective overview of the performance of your own website with results on the degree of optimization and the loading speed.
+Tip: perform the test 2 to 3 times in quick succession, as the first result is output without caching.
 The further results then show the real cached value.
-Users from Europe should test via “Europ – Germany – Frankfurt”.
+Users from Europe should test via “London / Frankfurt”.

 GTmetrix

-GTmetrix uses various test procedures and displays them collectively.
+GTmetrix uses various test methods and displays them in a collected form.
+So z.
 For example, YSlow and Waterfall results are displayed on different tabs.
-After the test result is output, suggestions for optimization are given.
-The only disadvantage is that the test is carried out in Vancouver – Canada and therefore the values for Germany are not displayed optimally.
-With a free GTmetrix account, however, you can also test from London.
+After the test result has been output, suggestions for optimization are given.
+The only disadvantage is that the test is carried out in Vancouver – Canada and the values for Germany are therefore not displayed optimally.
+With a free GTmetrix account can also be tested from London.

 Test Optimization Mobile Devices

-With the Google test for optimization for mobile devices, you can easily and easily determine whether your own website is suitable and optimized for mobile devices such as mobile phones, smartphones and tablets.
-Normally, this should already be standard for modern websites (responsive website).
+The Google mobile optimization test makes it easy to easily and easily determine if your website is suitable and optimized for mobile devices such as mobile phones, smartphones and tablets.
+Normally, this should be standard on modern websites (Responsive Website).

 Lighthouse

-For developers, there is another way to examine the performance of the website extensively.
-Lighthouse is an automated, open-source tool for improving the quality of websites.
+There is another option for developers to extensively examine the performance of the website.
+Lighthouse is an automated open source tool for improving the quality of websites.
 It has audits for performance, accessibility, progressive web apps, SEO, and more.
-The tool performs a series of checks and then generates a report on the functionality of the page.
-You can run Lighthouse in Chrome, DevTools, or from the command line.
+The tool performs a series of checks and then generates a report on the health of the page.
+You can run Lighthouse in Chrome DevTools or from the command line.

 Google PageSpeed Insights